TimSnaith/OnePoint-API-Documentation/Recipient.md

 }
 ```
 If a lookup request was made then a list of these errors are also included.
-If there duplication errors then a list of recipients that are duplicated are returned.
+If there are duplication errors then a list of recipients that are duplicated are returned.
 If there was no problem then the following is returned:
 ```
 {
   "Status": "Success"
 }
 ```
-If there is a problem with the mobile number then you can expect the following that they will take the following format for each mobile number check:
+If there is a problem with the mobile number then you can expect the following report format for each mobile number check:
 ```
 There was a problem with the following recipient {Title} {FirstName} {LastName {EmailAddres} {MobileNumber} {ErrorMessage}
 ```